Skip to content

 For VAs

-Feeding Coppermind What It Can't Find Itself
+Feeding Armbrain What It Can't Find Itself

-Feeding Coppermind What It Can't Find Itself#
+Feeding Armbrain What It Can't Find Itself

-Coppermind knows what happens inside client meetings and emails.
+Armbrain knows what happens inside client meetings and emails.
 It doesn't know what's happening in the outside world.
 That's your job - be its eyes and ears.

-Why This Matters#
+Why This Matters

 When your CMO walks into a meeting and says "I saw your competitor just launched a new product line - how are you thinking about that?" the client is impressed.
 They think the CMO is paying close attention to their industry.
-They are - because you fed that information into Coppermind before the meeting.
+They are - because you fed that information into Armbrain before the meeting.

-What to Watch For#
+What to Watch For

 Set up monitoring for each client.
 You don't need fancy tools - Google Alerts and 15 minutes a day gets you most of the way there.